SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 The combat skill roll is supposed to reﬂect the accuracy of an attack.
 Therefore, gamemasters may reward high rolls for players’ characters and signiﬁcant gamemaster characters with a bonus to damage.
-Subtract the diﬃculty of the successful attack from the skill total and divide this number by 5, rounding up.
+Subtract the difficulty of the successful attack from the skill total and divide this number by 5, rounding up.
 Add this damage bonus to the damage total before comparing it to the resistance total.
 If the gamemaster uses the damage bonus in combination with